tanishgupta905/tanishgupta905/README.md

 - ⚡ Skilled in DevOps, CI/CD pipelines, Docker, and Kubernetes for seamless deployments.
 - 💡 Open to collaborating on open-source projects and innovative web application development.

-Here’s an updated version of your **Languages & Technologies** section based on your expertise:

 ## Languages & Technologies